fastgrowing/data-driven-product/README.md

 # never-stop-learning
 Curated list of the most interesting and useful materials regarding Product Management, Data Analytics and Investments.

-Hope that those materials would help you to build significant ground for your career or even life.
+I hope that those materials would help you to build significant ground for your career or even life.
 ## About

 Inspired by [Open Product Management List](https://github.com/ProductHired/open-product-management).